grassrootseconomics/org-website/content/Blog/taxation-community.md

 Author: Will Ruddick
 Date: Aug 1 2021
 Slug: taxation-community
 Summary: Taxation of & in Community Currencies could be the largest and most stable tax source for governments.

-tags

-: tax,taxation,demurrage,holding fees
+Tags: tax,taxation,demurrage,holding fees

 ![image](images/blog/taxation-community1.webp)